donatfeher/diabetes-risk-ai-model-with-an-api/README.md

 This documentation provides clear steps for others to easily run the FastAPI-based machine learning model.
 Below are the steps to set up and run the code in your environment.

-## FastAPI-based Machine Learning Model Documentation

-This documentation provides clear steps for others to easily run the FastAPI-based machine learning model.
-Below are the steps to set up and run the code in your environment.

 ### 1. Clone or Download the Code Locally

 Ensure that **main.py** and the required model files (e.g., `final_model.pkl`) are available in the directory where you're working.